FormingWorlds/spp1992_summerschool23/README.md

     python -m sciath tests.yml
     ```

 You should now be ready to use the code.
-Proceed to *Running a Model* to learn how to run a basic model and use SPIDER options files.
+Proceed to *Test your installation* to learn how to run a basic model and use SPIDER options files.

 ## Test your installation